DessimozLab/FastOMA/README.md

 ```
 nextflow run FastOMA.nf -profile standard|slurm --input_folder /path/to/input_folder --output_folder /path/to/output
 ```

-not that you should use either the profile `standard` or `slurm` such the nextflow executor will use the activated environment.
+Note that you should use either the profile `standard` or `slurm` such the nextflow executor will use the activated environment.

-# Using different nextflow profiles
+## Using different nextflow profiles

 Nextflow provides support to run a workflow on different infrastructures.
 Selection of this is done using the `-profile` argument.
 For FastOMA, we've implemented the following profiles below.
 Additional ones can also be created by specifying them in the `nextflow.config` file.

-## Docker
+### Docker
 With `-profile docker` one can use docker as an execution platform.
 It requires docker to be installed on the system.
 The pipeline will automatically fetch missing containers from dockerhub (e.g. dessimozlab/fastoma) if not found locally.
 By default, the version
 `latest` is used by the pipeline, however we provide images for any branch and release as well; even for every recent commit.